vimaier/hpc-knapsack/README.md

 **Measurement:**

-The measurement for this algorithm has been performed on (TODO: kevin laptop specs).
+The measurement for this algorithm has been performed on Kevin's Laptop (see [computers table](#computers_table).
 At first it was used multiple times to solve a very simple problem (firstFileExample.txt), which contains 20 items.
 Accordingly, the algorithm had to try 2^20 combinations to find the best solution.

 ~~~
 Alogrithm;Brute Force (Sequential)